 Bullying is defined by §TEC 37.0832.
-All employees are required to report student complaints of bullying, including cyber bullying, to principal.
-The district's policy includes definitions and procedures for reporting and investigating bullying of students and is reprinted below:
+All employees are required to report student complaints of bullying, including cyberbullying, to the principal.
+The district's policy includes definitions and procedures for reporting and investigating bullying of students and can be found at the web address below:

-FFI (Local) - https://policyonline.tasb.org/Policy/Code/610?filter=FFI
+FFI(LOCAL) -

+https://pol.tasb.org/PolicyOnline/PolicyDetails?key=610&code=FFI#localTabContent.